bmuschko/mod-telemetry/README.md

 ```

 In the directory `~/.moderne/cli/trace`, you will find a `run` subdirectory.
 In that subdirectory, you will see a trace file, e.g. `trace-20250828085011-lTsq2.csv`.

+## ELK Stack Integration

+For setting up and using the ELK stack (Elasticsearch, Logstash, Kibana) to visualize telemetry data, see [elk/README.md](./elk/README.md).